drewcovi/bootstrap-range/README.md

 Options
 =======
-Options can be passed either as a data (data-rangepicker-foo) attribute, or as part of an object in the rangepicker call.
-The only exception here is the formater argument - that can not be passed as a data- attribute.
+Options can be passed either as a data (data-foo) attribute, or as part of an object in the rangepicker call.

 | Name | Type |	Default |	Description |
 | ---- |:----:|:-------:|:----------- |